robots4life/luscious-lucia/README.md

 	// https://lucia-auth.com/reference/lucia/interfaces/authrequest#validate
 	const session = await locals.auth.validate();
 	if (!session) {
-		// if the session is not valid we redirect the user back to the signup page throw redirect(302, '/signup');
+		// if the session is not valid we redirect the user back to the index page throw redirect(302, '/');
 	}
 	// if the user session is validated we return the user data to the profile page return {